“Air-Mobile”

 During the war, troopers from the 101st won 17 Medals of Honor.
 But the division suffered almost 20,000 soldiers (KIA) killed or (WIA) wounded in action in Vietnam, nearly twice as many as the 9,328 casualties it suffered in WWII.

-This uniform actually had no unit insignia, it was completely sterile but I really dug the helmet, I found the pocket hanger in storage, and they seemed to go together in the “Cool Area”.
+This uniform had no unit insignia; it was completely sterile, but I dug the helmet, I found the pocket hanger in storage, and they seemed to go together in the “Cool Area”.
 101st ABN.
 Pocket Hanger.
-It could happen as a temporary placement thing, or due to security reasons what have you.
+It could happen as a temporary placement thing, or due to security reasons, or have you.
 The helmet, possibly inspired by the “Easy Riders” movie, is a great look, and there were many variations I found pictures of.
 So we have the “Patriot” now in the collection.

 The Viser and the cover had a bad day and were replaced with a white plastic one that got its decorations too.